hilsdsg3/ML_for_finance/README.md

 Forecasting can either be achieved by casual regression where the model relationship between at least two variables : explanatory and response.
 Time series is another type of forecasting and is a simple average of all past data as a forecast.

-There is a difference between regression that uses variables to explain the response AD time series forecast which uses past data to predict the future.
+There is a difference between regression that uses variables to explain the response and time series forecast which uses past data to predict the future.

 <p align="center"><img width=60% src="https://github.com/hilsdsg3/ML_for_finance/blob/master/metadata/forecasting.png"></p>